We’re Buying This Dress: Runaway Bride (1999)

 Runaway Bride (1999)

-So many of you might find the moment that I choose in this as strange, as there are other more standard romantic scenes, but this one is my favorite.
+Many of you might find the moment that I chose as strange, as there are other more standard romantic scenes, but this one is my favorite.

 hearts banner